-"Industrial Properties" means the industrial properties comprised principally of warehouse distribution facilities which are owned by the Company.
+"Industrial Properties" means the industrial properties comprised principally of warehouse distribution facilities which are owned by the Company, including the Pending Acquisition Properties.

-"in-fill" means those which are typified by significant population densities and low availability of land which could be developed into competitive retail properties.
+"in-fill" means those markets which are typified by significant population densities and low availability of land which could be developed into competitive retail properties.
 Such properties allow for a more precise analysis of their trade areas and competition than properties located in areas which are undergoing substantial real estate development.

-"Intercompany Agreement" means that certain agreement dated January 1, 1993, as amended, entered into by and among AMBI, AMB, AMBCREA, AMB Properties, AMB Development, Inc., AMB Institutional Housing Partners and other related or commonly controlled business entities as may become parties thereto from to
+"Intercompany Agreement" means that certain agreement dated January 1, 1993, as amended, entered into by and among AMBI, AMB, AMBCREA, AMB Properties, AMB Development, Inc., AMB Institutional Housing Partners and other related or commonly controlled business entities as may become parties thereto from to time.